Shore Fishing on the Cardigan Bay Coast of

 Equipment and bait:

 I can provide equipment (I still have the rods I began with!) although experienced anglers will prefer to bring their own.
-On some trips, bait may be gathered; on others it can be supplied at cost.
+On a few trips, bait may be gathered; generally though it is supplied at cost.
 Non-beginners will often prefer to bring their own.
 Local tackle/bait shops are GB Fishing (01970 630974) and Aber Fishing Tackle (01970 611200, both in Aberystwyth).
 Sadly, Barry's in Tywyn has now closed down.
 We can discuss specific tackle and bait requirements at the time of booking.

 Warm clothing (including a woolly hat and waterproofs) can prove essential - if you don't have them and conditions turn miserable you'll be cursing!
 I tend to find several layers of thinner clothing better than one or two thick ones.
 If it's really cold I find wearing a pair of Army trousers over jeans or whatever to be immensely beneficial.
 Fingerless gloves can be very handy in the autumn if it gets cold.
 With respect to footwear, wellies with a good grip are needed and, for beaches, bring thigh or chest waders if you have them.
 For rock-fishing, stout boots with plenty of ankle support are necessary.